lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 ## Introduction
 [Django](https://www.djangoproject.com) is a highly scalable and well known web framework for python.
 The code in this directory is an example of a simple flask web server which uses [yahoo_finance](https://github.com/lukaszbanasiak/yahoo-finance) to fetch stock prices.
 You can choose between Apple, Microsoft and Google stock.
-The IBM stock price is updating every second.
+The IBM stock price is updating every 5 seconds.
 The second view of this app shows the IBM prices over time as each time a query is performed the result is saved in the database.

 Django has a very good [tutorial](https://docs.djangoproject.com/en/1.10/intro/tutorial01/) (also VERY long) which explains everything you need to know about the framework.
 If you have time or want more detailed information I encourage you to read it.